forflo/PiFo/README.md

 # DESCRIPTION

 This is a fork of the pidgin latex plugin.
 It aims to refactor and extend it.
+By now, it is basically a complete rewrite of the original sources.
-The pidgin latex plugin for Pidgin allows you to display LaTeX output in your IMs or Chats.
+The pidgin latex plugin for Pidgin allows you to display various latex markup.

+You can
+* highlight sourcecode
+* display formulas
+* generate graphs from dot files

 # REQUIREMENTS
-	- the pidgin header files (needed to compile the plugin)
+	- The pidgin header files (needed to compile the plugin)
-	- a LaTex-Distribution
+	- A LaTex-Distribution
 	- dvipng [3]
+    - latex
+    - graphviz

+# USAGE
+The plugin reads every message you send to your conversation partner.
+You can markup some of your text via the following
+construct:

+    $command{your formula, dot code or sourcecode}

+## Graphivz dot code
+Display of graphviz dot code

+    He look at following graph: $graph{your dot code here}

+## Latex formulas
+Use the following snippet:

+    Hey, i found out that I can create the set of natural numbers by inductively describing.
+I Use the Axiom
+    $formula{\frac{}{n}} and the rule $formula{\frac{n}{n+1}}

+## Sourcecode hightlighting
+Use the following snippet:

+    Hey, this is not an iteration in C
+    $c{
+        int main(void){ return 0; }
+    }

 # IMPORTANT
 This plugin is not compatible with gaim-encryption plugin.